ETS-Android5/EmotionApp/README.md

 }

 dependencies {
-    implementation 'org.pytorch:pytorch_android_lite:1.9.0'
+    implementation 'org.pytorch:pytorch_android_lite:1.10.0'
     implementation 'org.pytorch:pytorch_android_torchvision:1.9.0'
 }
 ```
-Where `org.pytorch:pytorch_android` is the main dependency with PyTorch Android API, including libtorch native library for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64).
+Where `org.pytorch:pytorch_android_lite` is the main dependency with PyTorch Android API, including libtorch native library for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64).
-Further in this doc you can find how to rebuild it only for specific list of android abis.

 `org.pytorch:pytorch_android_torchvision` - additional library with utility functions for converting `android.media.Image` and `android.graphics.Bitmap` to tensors.

-#### 4. Reading image from Android Asset
+#### 4 .
+Reading image from Android Asset

-All the logic happens in [`org.pytorch.helloworld.MainActivity`](https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/app/src/main/java/org/pytorch/helloworld/MainActivity.java#L31-L69).
+All the logic happens in [`org.pytorch.emotion.MainActivity`](https://github.com/alvin870203/EmotionApp/blob/master/app/src/main/java/org/pytorch/emotion/MainActivity.java#L31-L87).
-As a first step we read `image.jpg` to `android.graphics.Bitmap` using the standard Android API.
+As a first step we read `test.jpg` to `android.graphics.Bitmap` using the standard Android API.
+(You can replaced it with other images provided in the assets folder or any other image for your purpose.)
 ```
-Bitmap bitmap = BitmapFactory.decodeStream(getAssets().open("image.jpg"));
+Bitmap bitmap = BitmapFactory.decodeStream(getAssets().open("test.jpg"));
 ```

-#### 5. Loading TorchScript Module
+#### 5. Loading TorchScript Model
 ```
-Module module = LiteModuleLoader.load(assetFilePath(this, "model.pt"));
+Module module = LiteModuleLoader.load(assetFilePath(this, "EmotionRecognition_scripted.pt"));
 ```
-`org.pytorch.Module` represents `torch::jit::script::Module` that can be loaded with `load` method specifying file path to the serialized to file model.
+`org.pytorch.Module` represents `torch::jit::script::Module` that can be loaded with `load` method specifying file path to the serialized-to-file model.

 #### 6. Preparing Input
 ```